 Rather than paying for teeny-tiny liners for the bathroom trash can, why not just use plastic shopping bags from the supermarket, drugstore or home center?

 This not only saves money, but it also gives those bags one more shot at usefulness.

 5. Paper towels or rags

 Why wipe up spills with a one-time-use product like paper towels?
 Instead, cut up old T-shirts or other worn-out cotton clothing and keep the cloth squares in a plastic container.
-By doing so, I make a roll of paper towels last a year.
+By doing so, I make one roll of paper towels last a year.

 Most of the time, you can wash and reuse these cloth squares.
 If the spill is particularly nasty, go ahead and throw them away.